 Stewardship

-Interested in making a one-time donation for something specific?
-Visit our designated Gift page.
+Are you interested in making a one-time donation for something specific?
+Visit our designated giving page.

-And building community requires each and every single one of us.
+And building community requires each and every one of us.

-Nearly fifty years ago, as the new Saint Peter’s Church was beginning to rise from the bedrock of Manhattan at the creation of Citicorp Center, Dr. Robert A. Bell, the then president of Saint Peter’s, wrote, “We have traveled a great journey together over the past years, yet the greatest challenges and opportunities lie ahead.”
-This sentiment is as true for us today as it was then.
+Almost fifty years ago, when the new Saint Peter's Church began to be erected on the foundations of Manhattan with the creation of the Citicorp Center, Dr. Robert A. Bell, then president of Saint Peter’s, wrote: "We have come a long way together in recent years, but the greatest challenges and opportunities still await us."
+This feeling is as true for us today as it was then.

-What lies ahead is the vitality of the community.
-The challenges are many: the vulnerability of so many people in our community, the many people whose deaths we continue to mourn, and an increasingly expensive city.
-The opportunities are also numerous: expanding services to people in need, partnering with the Arts and Architecture Conservancy at Saint Peter’s to present arts and cultural programs, and continuing to foster faith and a spirit of togetherness in people of all ages.
+What awaits us is the vitality of the community.
+The challenges are numerous: the vulnerability of so many people in our community, the many people whose deaths we continue to mourn and an increasingly expensive city.
+Opportunities are also numerous: expand services to people in need, collaborate with The Arts and Architecture Conservancy at Saint Peter’s to present artistic and cultural programs, and continue to promote faith and the spirit of unity in people of all ages.

-Our 2025 stewardship theme is rooted in this very idea: We are the community we build.
-And building community requires each and every single one of us.
+Our stewardship motto for 2025 is based on this same idea: We are the community we build.
+And building a community requires each and every one of us.

-Your commitment today is Saint Peter’s hope for tomorrow.
+Your commitment today is the hope of Saint Peter’s for tomorrow.

 Stewardship Goal for 2025:

-Your tax-deductible gifts enable Saint Peter’s mission and ministry to flourish.
+Your tax-deductible donations allow the mission and ministry of Saint Peter’s to prosper.

-Want to learn more about our scope and impact?
+Do you want to know more about our scope and impact?
 Check out our Annual Report.

 Thank you for your continued support!